lcanady/Defi-and-Dragons/docs/api-reference/game-facade.md

     Types.CharacterState memory state
 )
 ```
-Retrieves complete details about a character.
+Retrieves complete details about a character by calling `character.getCharacter`.

 **Parameters:**
 - `characterId`: The character's ID